khan-ayanama/Course107-Backend/1.NodeJS/Tutorial-02/Note-02.md

 * Here are some key things Node.js can do:

-  * Server-Side Programming: Node.js is commonly used to build server-side applications such as web servers, APIs, and real-time applications.
+  * `Server-Side Programming`: Node.js is commonly used to build server-side applications such as web servers, APIs, and real-time applications.
 It's designed to handle asynchronous I/O operations efficiently, making it suitable for handling a large number of concurrent connections.

-  * Web Development: With the help of frameworks like Express.js, you can build web applications and APIs using Node.js.
+  * `Web Development`: With the help of frameworks like Express.js, you can build web applications and APIs using Node.js.
 Express.js provides a robust set of features for routing, middleware, and handling HTTP requests and responses.

-  * Real-Time Applications: Node.js is well-suited for building real-time applications like chat applications, online gaming, and collaborative tools.
+  * `Real-Time Applications`: Node.js is well-suited for building real-time applications like chat applications, online gaming, and collaborative tools.
 Its event-driven architecture and non-blocking I/O make it easy to handle multiple clients simultaneously.

-  * Package Management: Node.js comes with the npm (Node Package Manager) tool, which is a powerful package manager that allows you to easily install, manage, and share reusable code packages.
+  * `Package Management`: Node.js comes with the npm (Node Package Manager) tool, which is a powerful package manager that allows you to easily install, manage, and share reusable code packages.

-  * Command-Line Tools: Node.js can be used to build command-line tools and scripts.
+  * `Command-Line Tools`: Node.js can be used to build command-line tools and scripts.
 You can create utilities for tasks like file manipulation, data processing, automation, and more.

-  * Microservices: Node.js is often used in microservices architecture due to its lightweight and scalable nature.
+  * `Microservices`: Node.js is often used in microservices architecture due to its lightweight and scalable nature.
 It's easy to develop and deploy small, independent services that communicate with each other.

-  * IoT (Internet of Things): Node.js can be used to develop applications for IoT devices because of its efficiency and ability to handle a variety of hardware components.
+  * `IoT (Internet of Things)`: Node.js can be used to develop applications for IoT devices because of its efficiency and ability to handle a variety of hardware components.

-  * Streaming: Node.js is great for handling streaming data, such as audio and video, due to its event-driven nature and ability to process data in chunks.
+  * `Streaming`: Node.js is great for handling streaming data, such as audio and video, due to its event-driven nature and ability to process data in chunks.

-  * Desktop Applications: While less common, you can also use Node.js to build desktop applications using frameworks like Electron, which allows you to create cross-platform desktop apps using web technologies.
+  * `Desktop Applications`: While less common, you can also use Node.js to build desktop applications using frameworks like Electron, which allows you to create cross-platform desktop apps using web technologies.

 ## What NodeJS Includes